 Finally, you’ll also have a slew of features to choose from.
 Some models are very basic, while others have special features like wireless charging built in.

-iOttie is one of the best car phone holder makers, and the One Touch 4 Dashboard and Windshield Phone Mount is its most popular product.
+iOttie is one of the best car phone holder makers, and the One Touch 5 is one of the best you can get.
 It’s easy to see why: the design allows for one-handed mounting in the secure holder and a full range of movement.
 It has a sturdy suction cup that can be placed on the car’s inside windshield, or you can use the included sticky pad to place the mount on the dashboard.
+Other variants let you slot the phone holder into the car’s CD player or cup holder, or attach it to the air vent.

 The Belkin Universal Mount is a simple option that attaches to your air-conditioning vent.
 The side arms squeeze tightly to lock your phone in place and a cable clip allows you to charge your phone and lock the cable in place.
 With aluminum arms and a carefully engineered pinion spring, you shouldn’t have to worry about your phone slipping or falling.
 Soft pads on the back and sides of the mount should keep your phone free from scratches.